Financial Aid and Scholarships

 Students must complete a FAFSA each year to participate in this loan program.

 Federal Direct Parent PLUS Loan (PLUS)

 This program provides loans to parents of dependent undergraduate students.
-Parents may borrow up to an annual amount that is equal to the cost of attendance minus any financial assistance the student receives during the periods of enrollment.
-The parent borrower may use the amount of the Federal Direct PLUS to replace the expected family contribution and cover unmet need for the loan period.
-The Federal Direct PLUS loan is limited to parents who do not have an adverse credit history or who have obtained an endorser who does not have an adverse credit history.
-A Direct loan program servicer, contracted by the federal government, performs the required credit check.
-The interest on the Federal Direct PLUS is fixed.
-For current interest rates, visit the Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.
+Parents may borrow up to an annual amount that is equal to the Cost of Attendance minus any financial assistance the student receives during the periods of enrollment.
+The parent borrower may use the amount of the Federal Direct PLUS to replace the Expected Family Contribution and cover unmet need for the loan period.
+The Federal Direct PLUS Loan is limited to parents who do not have an adverse credit history or who have obtained an endorser who does not have an adverse credit history.
+A servicer, contracted by the federal government, performs the required credit check.
+The interest on the Federal Direct PLUS Loan is fixed.
+For current interest rates, visit the U.S. Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.

-Parents interested in participating in the Federal Direct PLUS program can obtain application information from the Office of Student Financial Aid and Scholarships or apply online at www.studentloans.gov.
+Parents interested in participating in the Federal Direct PLUS Loan program can apply online at www.studentloans.gov.

 Students must complete a FAFSA each year for their parent to participate in this loan program.

 Federal PLUS Loan for Graduate and Professional Students (Graduate PLUS)